 AS: Wow, really heavy thinking about how much of that was part of my life that I just took for granted.
 For a long time I just assumed adults commenting on your body and touching it without your permission was just part of American culture.
 Only recently have I learned it’s not something I should/ever should have put up with.

 DCB: Another one: dark rings under my eyes.
 The amount of people that ask me if I’m tired all the time.
-I’ve never once covered the dark rings under my eyes, and worse is when white girls are like, “No that’s in”
+I’ve never once covered the dark rings under my eyes, and worse is when white girls are like, “No that’s in!
+Sullen deep-set eyes are in!”

 HN: (You can’t hear me right now but I keep just saying “Mmmm” to myself and feeling all emotional.)
 OMG the deep-set eyes thing!